What’s the Best Cardamom Substitute? Here are 7 Close Seconds for When You’re in a Pinch

 How Do You Describe the Flavor of Cardamom (and What Dishes Is It Used In?)

-When it comes to the powder versus the whole spice, whole cardamom seeds and pods will always be stronger tasting than the ground spice, which loses some of its pungency after grinding.
+When it comes to the powder versus the whole spice, whole cardamom seeds and pods will always taste stronger than the ground spice, which loses some of its pungency after grinding.
 If you happen to have cardamom powder on hand, note that it can be ideal for lighter dishes where you don’t want to create an overpowering flavor, such as desserts and baked goods.

-Note that each variety of cardamom tastes different, so it helps to understand how each type varies, so that you know which cardamom replacement is most appropriate for your dish.
+Note that each variety of cardamom tastes different, so it helps to understand how each type varies so that you know which cardamom replacement is most appropriate for your dish.

 Green Cardamom vs. Black Cardamom vs. White Cardamom: Why Knowing the Three Different Types of Cardamom Matters